Lead Based Paint Removal Services

 Replacement is another option to safely remove lead-based paint from your building components.
 It involves removing the entire lead-painted surface and disposing of it properly while replacing the surface with a safer option in your home.
 In some cases, this may mean replacing entire walls, windows, and doors.
 The removed material may also have to be disposed of in accordance with the state and federal regulations.
 This method, while more expensive, does help increase your home’s value.

-Combining Interior and Exterior Lead Based Paint Removal
+Comprehensive Interior and Exterior Lead Paint Remediation

 It isn’t enough to simply mitigate the threat of lead exposure inside your home.
 You also need to think about exterior lead paint removal and lead based paint siding removal.
 As exterior paint degrades and chips, it mixes in with the soil outside your home.
 This may be soil where your children play, where pets can be exposed, or where you grow your garden.
 When the paint dust integrates with the soil then it can easily be ingested in a number of ways or get tracked into the home and ingested there.
 A lead based paint removal company such as Precision Environmental Services can walk you through your options to remove lead paint safely outside as well as inside.